nrfconnect/sdk-sidewalk/doc/sidewalk_known_issues.rst

 * KRKNWK-14299: NRPA MAC address cannot be set in Zephyr.
     The non-resolvable private address (NRPA) cannot be set in the connectable mode for Bluetooth LE.
     Currently there is no workaround for this issue.

+* Dynamic FSK-WAN Profile switching from 2 to 1 is prohibited.
+    Currently there is no workaround for this issue.

 * Note for users with multiple Echo devices: